DashClicks Blog

 D. Security

 With cyber threats on the rise, website security is paramount.
+The concern of what is a cyberattack is often on the agenda and a deep knowledge of cyber threats nature might help you to prevent any possible data breaches.
 Users and search engines both prefer secure sites, as evidenced by the increasing use of HTTPS as a ranking signal.

 • SSL Certificates: Ensure your site is served over HTTPS.
 SSL certificates not only encrypt data between the user and the site but also signal trustworthiness, a critical aspect of user confidence and SEO.